ulyanovn/react-native-day-picker/README.md

 import Calendar from 'react-native-day-picker';

-class DayPicker extends Component {
+class DayPicker extends React.Component {
     render() {
         var from = new Date();
         from.setDate(from.getDate() - 16);